folbricht/routedns/doc/configuration.md

 - `resolver` - Name/identifier of the next element in the pipeline.
 Can be a router, group, modifier or resolver.
 - `allowed-net` - Array of network addresses that are allowed to send queries to this listener, in CIDR notation, such as `["192.167.1.0/24", "::1/128"]`.
 If not set, no filter is applied, all clients can send queries.

-Secure listeners, such as DNS-over-TLS, DNS-over-HTTPS, DNS-over-DTLS, DNS-over-QUIC support additional options to configure certificate, keys and peer validation
+Secure listeners, such as DNS-over-TLS, DNS-over-HTTPS, DNS-over-DTLS, DNS-over-QUIC and Admin support additional options to configure certificate, keys and peer validation

 - `server-crt` - Server certificate file.
 Required.
 - `server-key` - Server key file.
 Required.